WestMecCoding/Asteroid_Game/README.md

 We will add a speed wheel like a joystick that will take a mouse click to change the direction and velocity of the ship.

+### QUESTIONS

+We need to refactor the stars so that they reposition with the browser dynamically so we will need to create the stars in the window resize function.

 ## step-13 branch

 We need to slow the ship down.